Skip to content

 ceph-authtool --create-keyring /etc/ceph/ceph.mon.keyring --gen-key -n mon. --cap mon 'allow *'

-Generate an administrator keyring, generate a client.admin user and add the user to the keyring
+Generate an administrator keyring, and generate a client.admin user and add the user to the keyring

 ceph-authtool --create-keyring /etc/ceph/ceph.client.admin.keyring --gen-key -n client.admin --cap mon 'allow *' --cap osd 'allow *' --cap mds 'allow *' --cap mgr 'allow *'

-Generate a bootstrap-osd keyring, generate a client.bootstrap-osd user and add the user to the keyring
+Generate a bootstrap-osd keyring, and generate a client.bootstrap-osd user and add the user to the keyring

 ceph-authtool --create-keyring /var/lib/ceph/bootstrap-osd/ceph.keyring --gen-key -n client.bootstrap-osd --cap mon 'profile bootstrap-osd' --cap mgr 'allow r'